RamjetAnvil/padrone/README.md

 ## Features

 - Login and verification whether the player has bought your game.
-- Keeps track of running servers.
+- Keeps track of running hosts.
 - Allows players to query the list of hosts.
 - Limits one join session per player.
-Allows the server to kick the player once it assumes multiple sessions are in progress on the same account.
+Allows the host to kick the player once it assumes multiple sessions are in progress on the same account.
 - Automatically sorts hosts based on distance (using Ip to Geo location)
-- User ids are never handed out, not to clients nor servers, protecting people's privacy.
+- User ids are never handed out, not to clients nor hosts, protecting people's privacy.
+- Optionally allows hosts to protect their server with a password

 ## How does it work?